shubhamt81/RAMKOM/README.md

 # RAMKOM

+<h3>About</h3>
+It is a real-time data collecting website that fetches data from the smart-bin and displays it to the user.
+It has various features like auto-email confirmation and account verification.
+<br><br>
+<h3>HTML</h3>
+HTML stands for HyperText Markup Language.
+It is used to design web pages using a markup language.
+HTML is the combination of Hypertext and Markup language.
+Hypertext defines the link between web pages.
+A markup language is used to define the text document within the tag which defines the structure of web pages.
+This language is used to annotate (make notes for the computer) text so that a machine can understand it and manipulate text accordingly.
+Most markup languages (e.g. HTML) are human-readable.
+The language uses tags to define what manipulation has to be done on the text.
+<br><br>
+<h3>CSS</h3>
+Cascading Style Sheet(CSS) is used to set the style in web pages that contain HTML elements.
+It sets the background color, font-size, font-family, color, … etc property of elements on a web page.
+There are three types of CSS which are given below:
+<br>Inline CSS
+<br>Internal or Embedded CSS
+<br>External CSS
+<br><br>
+<h3>Javascript</h3>
+JavaScript is a lightweight, cross-platform, and interpreted compiled programming language which is also known as the scripting language for webpages.
+It is well-known for the development of web pages, many non-browser environments also use it.
+JavaScript can be used for Client-side developments as well as Server-side developments.
+Javascript is both imperative and declarative type of language.
+JavaScript contains a standard library of objects, like Array, Date, and Math, and a core set of language elements like operators, control structures, and statements.
+<br><br>
 <h3>Firebase</h3>
 Firebase is a product of Google which helps developers to build, manage, and grow their apps easily.
 It helps developers to build their apps faster and in a more secure way.
 No programming is required